raspberrypilearning/hello-world-simplified/en/step_5.md

 ## Using date and time

-The line `from datetime import *` at the top of the **main.py** tab includes a library with helpful functions for getting the current date and time.
+The line of code `from datetime import *` includes a library with helpful functions to get the current date and time.

 --- task ---